oeitam/mgtd/README.md

  - add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
  - we have state transitions date and text. print them together (ither in list @ID or specially)
  - add function what just searches the database for a word and returns all items with this word
+ - check - list wakeup supposed to return what has wakeup in teh past and this week.
+On Sunday it did not give anything ... on Monday - it showed what needs wakeup this week.
+So there is a shift of a day in 'what is this week'.
+Check.
+ - add a shortcut like #<some shortcut> @ID ==> that will turn into something like tag @ID tTODAY | some text ?
+ - when doing edit to the name of a megaproject, need to go and replace this name for projects in their records
+ - and also - support move command for projects from one megaproject to another
  - END